apache/flink/docs/dev/table/python/common_questions.zh.md

 table_env.get_config().set_configuration("pipeline.classpaths", "file:///my/jar/path/connector.jar;file:///my/jar/path/udf.jar")
 {% endhighlight %}

-You can refer to <a href="{{ site.baseurl }}/zh/dev/table/python/dependency_management.html##java-dependency">Adding Java Dependency</a> for more details.
+For details about the APIs of adding Java dependency, you can refer to [the relevant documentation]({{ site.baseurl }}/zh/dev/table/python/dependency_management.html##java-dependency)

 ## Adding Python Files
-You can use the command line arguments `pyfs` or the API `add_python_file` of `TableEnvironment` to add python file dependencies which could be python files, python packages or local directories.
+You can use the command-line arguments `pyfs` or the API `add_python_file` of `TableEnvironment` to add python file dependencies which could be python files, python packages or local directories.

 For example, if you have a directory named `myDir` which has the following hierarchy:
 ```